MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/notification/notification-getdata-method.md

 *Name*
 &emsp;Type: [String](../string/string-data-type.md)
-The name of the data item that is specified by the SETDATA method call.
+The name of the data item that is specified by the SetData method call.

 ## Return Value